ooni/spec/oonib.md

 Unless otherwise stated all of the network operations below can be performed either via HTTPS or HTTPO (HTTP over Tor Hidden Service).

-Note: we will eventually want to migrate over to using YAML instead of JSON as a data exchange format.
-Not doing so adds unnecessary overhead in including YAML data inside of JSON data.

 ### 2.3.1.1 Create a new report

 When a probe starts a test they will *create* a new report with the oonib